Aiken High School (Cincinnati, Ohio)

 Aiken High School is a public high school located in Cincinnati, Ohio.
 The school, which opened in 1962, is part of Cincinnati Public Schools.

 Starting with the 1995–1996 school year, the school began a pilot program for Cincinnati Public Schools that keeps student classes together from grade 9 to grade 10.
 Teachers reported higher retention of ninth-grade students.

 History

 Background

 Aiken high school was founded in 1962 and is one of the several Cincinnati public high schools.
-The schools culture has changed severely overtime from the early sixties through the eighties.
+The school's culture has changed severely over time from the early sixties through the eighties.
 Aiken was a predominantly white school, however, looking at present day demographics, the school is highly diverse.
 Aiken once housed two educational programs 'Aiken College and Career high school' and 'Aiken University high school', students had the option to learn a trade program such as cosmetology, welding, nursing, and more.
 Since the school was rebuilt and opened in 2014 in College Hill it is now known as 'Aiken New Tech High School'- focusing primarily on technological skills as technology continues to advance in children's lives.
 Aiken high school serves children grades 7-12 of multiple ethnicity, disabilities, and backgrounds.